nata1y/pool-mining/README.md

 ### Run the program
 In order to compile and run the code you need:
-- Java JDK 8 or higher
+- Java JDK 8
 - Maven
 - JBlas

-Alternatively, you can run java executable from github with (JBlas is required):
+Alternatively, you can run java executable from github with (requires java 8):

 java -cp simulation_pool_mining.jar Main